 Critics of astrology will say that the Sun is really in Virgo when we say it is in Leo.
-Western astrology does not use the background of fixed stars as a point of reference from the earth’s perspective.
-Modern western astrology uses the same reference point as that of astronomy, i.e. it divides the ecliptic into segments starting at the vernal equinox.
+Western astrology does not view the background of fixed stars as a point of reference from the earth’s perspective.
+Western astrology uses the same reference point as that of astronomy, i.e. it divides the ecliptic into segments starting at the Vernal Equinox.
 In this way measurements become coordinates that apply to any point in space.
-Transcending a sidereal perspective, we obtain the omniscient perspective (outside of time) which appears to guide dreams.
-I see it as a way of perceiving from our energetic existence (soul/outside of earth.)
-Although these segments have been given the same names as the fixed star constellations, the earth’s precession means that they are no longer in line with the constellations of the same name from an earth centered perspective.
+Astrology is meant to offer a mandala or snapshot of the sky at birth from an unchanging reference point, much like the soul’s perspective.

 Although these segments are given the same names as the fixed star constellations, the earth’s precession means that they are no longer in line with the constellations of the same name from an earth centered or Sidereal perspective.
 Vedic or Sidereal astrology is presented from the earth’s perspective as the planets move through the constellations overhead.
 However, the constellations are not actually spaced in 30 degree segments, so Sidereal astrology can't claim to be a more accurate or natural system than Tropical astrology.
 They are just different approaches to astrology.